pachax001/Stream-Extract-Bot/README.md

 ### Deploy in your vps
+# We are gonna use docker compose to run the bot.
 Install docker on your VPS.
-See official [Docker Docs](https://docs.docker.com/engine/install/ubuntu/) We are gonna use docker compose to run the bot.
-After installing follow the below steps.
+See official [Docker Docs.](https://docs.docker.com/engine/install/ubuntu/) After installing follow the below steps.
 ```sh
 git clone https://github.com/TroJanzHEX/Streams-Extractor